mahadeesh/Bee-tracking-and-stereomatching-files/README.md

 4)	*fit_ellipse.m* – is an open-source ellipse fitting program.

+## How to perform image differencing operation using *ImageJ*

+1. Drag and drop the raw video in ImageJ (variable name - v)
+2. Go to Image in the main menu >> stacks >> Z project >> select projection type as ‘median’ and click ‘OK’ >> image with only a background scene will be obtained (variable name - ov).
+3. Go to process in the main menu >> image calculator >> select the operation as ‘difference’.
+4. From the Image1 drop down list box, select the file name of the raw input video.
+Similarly, for Image2, select the name of the file obtained in step 2 and click ‘OK’.
+5. The resulting final video will eventually appear which will have to be saved using the ‘save as’ option from the main menu.
+Then, select ‘avi’ from the list which will save the final video in the destination folder as chosen by the user.

 ## How to run the bee tracking program

 1. Download the repository into a folder